What should we do when every decision is a tough decision?

 Ron argues that COVID-19 has taken away leaders’ natural calibration time.
 While plane travel or time commuting may have served as an opportunity to synthesize multiple data points and frequently changing data sets, today we need to carve out “big picture” time with a lighter footprint.
 For example, taking a walk without your device in tow, or listening to music that provides a sense of space.
 Working from home, blurred lines and back-to-back zoom schedules will lead to information overload.
 “Leadership is a lonely role,” says Ron.
 We each need to rely on our personal cabinet – a circle of experts who bring diverse perspectives – and trust our own judgment.
 The critical questions to ask ourselves?
 “What do I know in my gut?
 What is the current data telling me?
 How can I turn this into a positive action?”

 Articulate your plan.

 “Nothing grows while you’re choking it”.
-Ron acknowledges the easiest thing to do in crisis is to cut costs.
-However, the need for transformation to a new way of working was a pre-existing condition for many organisations before COVID-19 arrived on the scene.
+Ron acknowledges the easiest thing to do in a crisis is to cut costs.
+However, the need for transformation to a new way of working was a pre-existing condition for many organizations before COVID-19 arrived on the scene.
 Macro timeframes must be developed in? the context of today’s decisions.
 How can we as leaders think simultaneously through putting out short-term fires while fanning long-term sparks?

 Action or reaction?
 Tracking a path forward in a changing landscape can seem like a balance between planning for the worst and hoping for the best.
 This is why Ron advocates for the overlaying of multiple decision-making frameworks to pick and choose strategies based on emergent conditions.